We help build it.

 We maintain a complete list of MsEE Lab published work (research papers and beyond) with public-access links to all published material.
 The lab currently has no independently published work, though you may check out Pablo's work here.

-An integral part of scientific practice is making sure it is carried on by others, enabling the growth of science as an institution.
+An integral part of scientific practice is making sure it is carried on by others.
 As MsEE Lab aims to develop a field of evolutionary engineering, its most important task must be the training and development of scientists who will carry out the work of the field.
 We take teaching and mentorship very seriously, and consider it an integral (and the primary) part of our work.

-More of Pablo's thoughts about these (and other) topics can be read at his old labSquared project.
+More of Pablo's thoughts about these (and other) topics can be read in MsEE Lab's mentorship philosophy statement, on the lab's Substack, and on his old labSquared project.

 The lab opens in the summer of 2026.
 Help us fill this space up!

 Pablo Cárdenas R. leads MsEE Lab.
 A native of Colombia, Pablo spent his undergrad at Universidad de los Andes dipping toes in computational, experimental, and field work in biology.
 He left Bogotá for research stints in France and the US, where he learned that experiments fail in labs on every continent and of every budget.
-Undaunted, he got a PhD from MIT engineering malaria parasites, with side quests in epidemiology and evolution.
-He currently researches influenza immunity and evolution as a postdoc at the Ragon Institute and is an incoming assistant professor of Chemical and Biomolecular Engineering at Cornell.
+Undaunted, he got a PhD from MIT engineering malaria parasites with side quests in synthetic biology, epidemiology, and evolution.
+He currently researches viral evolution and immunoengineering as a postdoc at the Ragon Institute and is an incoming assistant professor of Chemical and Biomolecular Engineering at Cornell.
 Pablo enjoys everything to do with music, games with balls or cardboard, and the great experiment that is human history.

 Former members